SOX Testing: How to Build a Well-Rounded Testing Program

 Ongoing investment into a SOX testing program should result in an improvement in your actions, policies, and procedures.
 As the control environment improves, businesses should also see a clear increase in the level of automation and a corresponding decrease in the amount of manual testing required of auditors.
 Ultimately, this will result in your team spending less time managing fewer issues.
 Deficiencies should be reduced to an acceptable and predictable level, and there should be few surprises.

-During the SOX testing process and analysis, the auditor may identify an exemption, deficiency, or gap in the tested sample.
+During the SOX testing process and analysis, the auditor may identify an exception, deficiency, or gap in the tested sample(s).
 If this happens, an “issue” is created.
-Besides remediating and correcting the issue, the audit team then assesses if it was a design failure in the control or an operating failure where training, responsibilities, or process needs to be adjusted.
-Lastly, management and the audit team assesses whether it is a material weakness (as described above, typically a percentage of variance and with a high-risk level) and will be reported on the end-of-year financials, or whether it was only a significant weakness.
+Besides remediating and correcting the issue, the audit team then assesses if it was a design failure in the control or an operating failure where training, responsibilities, or processes need to be adjusted.
+Lastly, management and the audit team assess whether it is a material weakness (as described above, typically a percentage of variance and with a high-risk level) and will be reported on the end-of-year financials, or whether it was only a significant weakness.

 5. Delivering Management’s Report on Controls